bbeatricecretu/Done-PolihackV18/README.md

 ## 🚀 Key Features

 ### 1. 🧠 Context-Aware Task Filtering
-Instead of a long list of unchecked boxes, Memento shows you tasks relevant to your current context.
+Instead of a long list of unchecked boxes, Dond shows you tasks relevant to your current context.
 - **Location:** "Buy Groceries" only appears when you are near a supermarket.
 - **Weather:** "Wash Car" is hidden if it's raining.
 - **Time:** "Call Mom" is suggested in the evening, not during work hours.

 ### 2. 📩 AI-Powered Notification Ingestion
 Zero-friction entry.
-Memento listens to your Android notifications and uses AI to convert them into actionable tasks.
+Done listens to your Android notifications and uses AI to convert them into actionable tasks.
-- *Example:* You receive a text: "Can you pay the electric bill?" -> Memento creates a task: **"Pay Electric Bill"** (High Priority).
+- *Example:* You receive a text: "Can you pay the electric bill?" -> Done creates a task: **"Pay Electric Bill"** (High Priority).

 ### 3. 🤖 Intelligent Suggestions (MCP)
 Powered by a **Model Context Protocol (MCP)** server connected to Azure AI Foundry (GPT-4o).